SciFiFarms/scififarms.com/pages/02.working-with-technocore/01.using-technocore/docs.md

 ---

----

-## Ansible/Terraform
-I have experimented with deploying a TechnoCore instance to Hetzner Cloud using Terraform to provision a server and Ansible to harden the server, install Docker, and deploy the TechnoCore instance.
-It's pretty basic, but was used to initialize this website, along with a NextCloud instance and a MailCow instance.
-You can check it out [here](https://github.com/SciFiFarms/mail.scifi.farm).

 ## Troubleshooting
-If you have any trouble running TechnoCore, there are places to look, commands to run, and a list of known problems over on the [Troubleshooting TechnoCore](troubleshooting-technocore) page.
+If you have any trouble running TechnoCore, there are places to look, commands to run, and a list of known problems over on the [Troubleshooting TechnoCore](../troubleshooting-technocore) page.